 Architects: Novan&Vesson Architects

-From the architect.
+Text description provided by the architects.
 A dream come true... our study.

 Our work is characterized by the sincerity of our projects.
 It is a continuous labor of searching the beauty of nakedness and the power of truth.
 It is based on experimentation, on investigation... going beyond of the assignment itself.
 We work from the concept of Total Project.
 Everything is design and any element and any detail is part of the whole.